SEND Information Report

 Staff Training: will vary each year depending upon the needs of the children.

-A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to an Education, Health and Care Plan.
+A small percentage of children and young people with significant and/or complex needs may require an assessment that could lead to Top Up Funding (TUF) or an Education, Health and Care Plan.

 For further information please view or download our Accessibility Plan which can be found in the School Policies section of our website.